A-level Biology is a challenging, rewarding course that will help you to develop skills and knowledge necessary for a successful career.

 - In Year 1 there will be opportunities to take part in ‘Be a Biologist for a Day’ at the University of Sheffield.

 - In Year 2 there will be field work days where you will carry out one of your compulsory practical investigations from the topic on ecosystems.

 - Currently these will run on government advice.

-The Academy’s general entry criteria of a minimum of five 4s at GCSE applies, including English Language and Maths.
-A minimum of 5 in Biology GCSE (or two grade 5s if you have done double award science at GCSE), is needed to study Biology at A Level.
-Grade 5 in Maths is also desirable.
+The Academy’s general entry criteria of a minimum of five 4s at GCSE applies, including English Language.
+A minimum of 5 in Biology GCSE (or two grade 5s if you have done double award science at GCSE) and a grade 5 in Maths, is needed to study Biology at A Level.

 Apply for This Course